• Skip to main content

 There are two different scenarios pertaining to food:

-2. Food you buy at the airport, after you have gone through security.
+2. The food you buy at the airport after you have gone through security.

 An important thing to note is the classification of liquid foods vs. solid foods.
-Certain liquids cannot be brought through security, so you have to be aware of the rules for bring liquids through security and if your food is considered a “liquid”.
+Certain liquids cannot be brought through security, so you have to be aware of the rules for bringing liquids through security and if your food is considered a “liquid”.

 The general rule is “If you can spill it, spread it, spray it, pump it, or pour it, then it’s considered a liquid or gel”.
 This means your food may be considered a liquid and will fall under the TSA 3-1-1 liquids rule, which mandates that any liquid, gel, cream, aerosol, or paste in a carry-on must be 3.4 ounces or less, and fit in one quart-size resealable bag (only one such bag is allowed per passenger).